kjkrum/WeaponM/README.md

 WeaponM
 =======

-Java client for TradeWars 2002.
 This project will no longer be maintainted.
 It is being replaced by Dark Matter: https://github.com/kjkrum/DarkMatter